Festivals and Cultural Attractions

 Business practices and culture vary across Canada from region to region, so make sure you read up on the area that you will be visiting before you go.

-In Canada, the normal work day is 9am to 5pm, Monday to Friday.
+In Canada, the normal workday is from 9 am to 5 pm, Monday to Friday.
 However, many people prefer meetings in the morning to in the afternoon.
 The dress code for business is usually formal, with suits and ties commonly expected.

 Punctuality is important in Canada.
 Being slightly late in a social context may be considered acceptable, but in business being on time should be a priority.

 When talking with Canadians, avoid referencing the USA or comparing your experience of Canada to any experience you may have of the States.
-Canadians often feel that they are overlooked by foreigners in favour of their more populous and more globally culturally dominant neighbours, and by talking about the USA you risk irritating them.
+Canadians often feel that they are overlooked by foreigners in favor of their more populous and more globally culturally dominant neighbors, and by talking about the USA you risk irritating them.

 Relocating to Canada